AntonioCCosta/markov_worm/README.md

 # markov_worm

-This repository contains the scripts for reproducting the results presented:
+This repository contains the scripts for reproducting the results presented in

 Costa AC, Ahamed T, Jordan D, Stephens GJ (2023) "The Markov worm: bridging scales in *C. elegans* behavior"